 Eli Lilly’s valuation

-PE (price-to-earnings) multiples represent what one share can buy for an equity investor.
-On February 20, 2018, Eli Lilly was trading at a forward PE multiple of ~15.9x, compared with the industry average of ~15.6x.
-Peers Allergan (AGN) and Merck (MRK), were trading at lower multiples, of 10.4x, and 13.3x, respectively, while Bristol-Myers Squibb (BMY) was trading at a higher multiple of 20.5x.
+A company’s PE (price-to-earnings ratio) represents what one share of its stock can buy for an equity investor.
+On March 26, 2018, Eli Lilly was trading at a forward PE of ~15.0x compared to the industry average of ~12.6x.
+Competitors Pfizer (PFE) and Merck & Co.
+(MRK) were trading at lower forward PEs of 11.6x and 12.6x, respectively, while Johnson & Johnson (JNJ) was trading at a higher forward PE of 15.3x.